Last Updated: August 12, 2024

 United States of America

 Jim Messina is an American musician, singer, songwriter, record producer, and recording engineer who has a net worth of $4 million.
 Jim Messina is best known for being half of the soft rock duo Loggins and Messina, along with Kenny Loggins.
-Jim was also a founding member of the country rock band Poco and a member of the folk rock band Buffalo Springfield.
-At 18 years old Messina recording an album with Jim Messina and His Jesters.
+Jim was also a founding member of the country rock band Poco and a member of the folk-rock band Buffalo Springfield.
+At 18 years old, Messina recorded an album with Jim Messina and His Jesters.
 As a duo, Loggins and Messina sold 16 million albums worldwide.
-Their best known songs include "Danny's Song", "Your Mama Don't Dance", and "House at Pooh Corner".
+Their best-known songs include "Danny's Song," "Your Mama Don't Dance," and "House at Pooh Corner."

-Jim played bass for two songs on Buffalo Springfield's final album and also served as a producer and recording engineer for the band.
-Messina helped form Poco in 1968 and played lead guitar and provided vocals as well as songwriting for the band.
+Jim played bass on two songs on Buffalo Springfield's final album and also served as a producer and recording engineer for the band.
+Messina helped form Poco in 1968, playing lead guitar and providing vocals and songwriting for the band.
 He left Poco after they recorded two studio albums and a live album.
 Messina signed on with Columbia Records as an independent producer.

 Early Life

-Jim Messina was born on December 5, 1947 in Maywood, California.
-He was raised in Harlington, Texas until he was eight years old.
-His parents then divorced and he split his time between his father's home in California and his mother's home in Texas.
+Jim Messina was born on December 5, 1947, in Maywood, California.
+He was raised in Harlington, Texas, until he was eight years old.
+His parents then divorced, and Jim split his time between his father's home in California and his mother's home in Texas.
 His father was a guitarist and greatly influenced his son's musical career.
 Messina began playing guitar at the age of five.
 In addition to being influenced by his father, he also became interested in the music of Elvis Presley and Ricky Nelson

 Career

-When Jim was 16 years old, he recorded an LP with some band members.
-The group went by the name Jim Messina and His Jesters and the LP was titled "The Dragsters."
-It was released in November 1964.
-One notable track from the LP was "The Jester" on which Messina played lead guitar.
+When Jim was 16 years old, he recorded an LP with his band, Jim Messina and His Jesters.
+The LP was titled "The Dragsters," and it was released in November 1964.
+One notable track from the LP was "The Jester," on which Messina played lead guitar.
 He then joined the group Buffalo Springfield.
 He served as a recording engineer and producer for the band and then replaced bass player Bruce Palmer on two songs for the group's final album, "Last Time Around," in 1968.

 After Buffalo Springfield disbanded, Messina and Richie Furay, one of the founding members of Buffalo Springfield, formed the group Poco in 1968.
 In Poco, Messina switched back to playing guitar and also provided vocals and some songwriting to the band.
-While with Poco, he played on the albums "Pickin' Up the Pieces" in 1968, "Poco" in 1969″ and "Deliverin'" in 1970.
-He then left Poco due to exhaustion from touring and in order to focus on becoming a record producer.
+While with Poco, he played on the albums "Pickin' Up the Pieces" in 1968, "Poco" in 1969, and "Deliverin'" in 1970.
+Jim then left Poco due to exhaustion from touring and to focus on becoming a record producer.

 After Poco, Messina signed a contract with Columbia Records as an independent producer.
 In the summer of 1970, Messina was introduced to the idea of producing Kenny Loggins while he was still performing with Poco.
-The two had first met at Messina's house in December 1970 where the two recorded several Loggins compositions.
+The two first met at Messina's house in December 1970, where they recorded several Loggins compositions.
 At the time, Loggins had no agent, no manager, and no prior experience as a performing artist.

 (Photo by Scott Dudelson/Getty Images)